-- -Pipes that may be slip-lined are cast iron pressure pipe, PVC pressure pipe, concrete lined steel (STCL) pressure pipe, reinforced concrete pipe and PE pipe. - Pipes that shall NOT be slip-lined are AC water mains and AC rising sewers.
-AC (a) pipelines shall not be slip-lined-Slip-lining AC pipes should be considered only if there is no other practicable alternative because the AC pipe surrounding the new pipeline constitutes a hazard that places those working on the new pipeline at risk (see Section 4.4.1 Design for replacement of asbestos cement pipes). - Although it is possible to install rubber ring jointed pipe such as PVC by slip-lining, (b) unrestrained pipe shall not be used for slip-lining.
-Restraint joint PVC, restraint

-- jointed ductile iron (DI) pipe, buttfusion welded PE pipe (that is externally debeaded where needed) or butt-welded steel pipe may be used to slip-line deleted pipelines. - (c) Gravity pipelines shall not be slip-lined because it will result in an unacceptable reduction on ID and grade may not be maintained.
-For gravity pipelines, slip-lining shall be assessed on a case-by-case basis and approval of slip-lining as the preferred methodology must be obtained from Wellington Water in the design phase.
+- (a) Slip-lining AC pipes should be considered only if there is no other practicable alternative because the AC pipe surrounding the new pipeline constitutes a hazard that places those working on the new pipeline at risk (see Section 4.4.1 Design for replacement of asbestos cement pipes). - (b) Although it is possible to install rubber ring jointed pipe such as PVC by slip-lining, unrestrained pipe shall not be used for slip-lining.
+Restraint joint PVC, restraint jointed ductile iron (DI) pipe, butt fusion welded PE pipe (that is externally debeaded where needed) or butt-welded steel pipe may be used to slip-line deleted pipelines. - (c) For gravity pipelines, slip-lining shall be assessed on a case-by-case basis and approval of slip-lining as the preferred methodology must be obtained from Wellington Water in the design phase.
+Assessments shall include: - (i) An options analysis (i.e., comparing risks and benefits of slip-lining to other methods such as open trench pipe replacement) - (ii) Comment on the effect on grade and - (iii) Calculations proving the network will continue to meet hydraulic design requirements.

-Assessments shall include: - (i) An options analysis (i.e., comparing risks and benefits of slip-lining to other methods such as open trench pipe replacement) - (ii) Comment on the effect on grade and - (iii) Calculations proving the network will continue to meet hydraulic design requirements. - (e)(d) The new pipeline must be smaller than the existing pipeline resulting in an annular gap between the new pipe and the host pipe.
-The annular gap may, or may not, be filled by flowable grout or a similar material. - (d) Slip lining is considered to provide a new pipeline that is seismically resilient (see Section 4.16.1 Butt fusion welding).
+(d) The new pipeline must be smaller than the existing pipeline resulting in an annular gap between the new pipe and the host pipe.
+The annular gap may, or may not, be filled by flowable grout or a similar material.

-4.11.14.14.1 Slip lining installation
+4.14.1 Slip lining installation